Why Improving Your Digestion Can Replace Half of Your Supplement Stash!

 Strong stomach acid is a precursor for good nutrition and it is required for the absorption of important vitamins and minerals such as calcium, zinc, iron, and B vitamins that require a highly acidic environment for absorption.
 It’s also required to activate digestive enzymes like pepsin in the stomach whose job is to cleave apart amino acids so that they can be fully and properly absorbed.

 As I keep hinting at, our stomach acid is way lower than it should be.
 I’ve written several posts about this before.
 “Acid reflux” is exploding in the U.S., and contrary to popular belief, it’s not because of “too much” acid.
 There’s actually not enough acid to signal our lower esophageal sphincters to close in the first place.
 Thus, food comes back up the sphincter and burns or ‘repeats’ on us.
-Big pharma gives us acid-blockers which only further dilutes our HCL, and exacerbates the problem over time.
-The cycle just goes on and on.

 There are many reasons why we’re lacking in precious HCL.
 In today’s world of high stress, fast and processed foods, antibiotic use, prescription, and over the counter drugs, many people have a very deficient supply.
 Mineral deficiency is a big cause too, since minerals are absolutely essential for the production of stomach acid.
 The star mineral for HCL is zinc, but because our soil is so beat up from pesticides and overfarming, zinc tends to come up short in our diets.
 Eating organic foods rich in zinc (pumpkin seeds and high quality animal foods if applicable), or even including zinc in your list of narrowed-down essential supplements, can not only help to replenish your stomach acid but can heal the gut lining as well.